LukeStashWalker/stashwalker/README.md

 - totems
 - end crystals
 - item frames if they contain one of the above items
-- armor stands if they contain diamond/netherite armor
+- armor stands if they contain diamond/netherite armor or an elytra
+- living entities like zombies etc., if they are wearing or holding a valuable item

 ### Block Tracers